GreenfieldTech/lambda-route53-updates/README.md

 role with the correct permissions for accessing the SNS topic you created.
 [See here for a tutorial on how to create AWS Lambda to work with SNS][1].

+ * Set the Lambda handler to: `net.gftc.aws.route53.NotifyRecords`
+ * Set the timeout to 60 seconds - because the lambda waits for the Route53 DNS servers to update before exiting, which can take a long while.

 The following additional configuration must be done for the AWS Lambda function created:

 ### Permissions